awei01/katsu-site-source/posts/2013-04-25-meet-tavon-you-should-want-to-distinguish-yourself-from-your-competition.md

 ---
+path: >-
-path: /2013/04/meet-tavon-you-should-want-to-distinguish-yourself-from-your-competition/
+  /2013/04/meet-tavon-you-should-want-to-distinguish-yourself-from-your-competition/
-title: Meet Tavon: \You should want to distinguish yourself from your competition.\
+title: 'Meet Tavon: "You should want to distinguish yourself from your competition."'
+date: '2013-04-25'
 author: sam
 categories:
   - our-clients
 tags:
   - 9tailors
   - NFL
   - bespoke suiting